htefera/Data-Warehouse-Spark-TPC-DS/README.md

-# TPC-DS Data warehousing benchmarking using Spark and MYSQL
+# TPC-DS benchmark with Spark and MySQL